LamininSolutions/mfsql-connector/source/getting-started/setup-database/index.rst

 Fixing orphaned user account
 ----------------------------

-It is likely that MFSQLConnect user will be orphened when restoring a MFSQL database to another server
+It is likely that MFSQLConnect user will be orphaned when restoring a MFSQL database to another server

 To identify orphaned users: